clubdeck/clubdeck.github.io/index.md

 * Club admins can now add / remove members & admins
 * Add the ability to share the public / secret link of a club
 * Club admins can now review, approve or reject club members nominations
-* Add button to allow / disallow clubs to be followed, and to make its members private / public
+* Added button to allow / disallow clubs to be followed, and to make its members private / public
 * You can now paste a club link in the search bar to view it
 * Added bouncy transition when hiding/showing join & leave room buttons
 * Added "Check for updates" in the Clubdeck menu for those who can't wait for the app to update automagically